 In 2007, I was appointed to run the new Doughty Centre for Corporate Responsibility at the Cranfield School of Management in the UK, which I did until the end of 2017.
 I now divide my time between Sheffield, London, Cranfield and Catalonia, Spain.

 As a result of a serious bone disease when I was 11 years old, my left leg is considerably shorter than my right.
 I need some adaptations.
 Having a disability is one dimension of my life – but is one of many dimensions.
 It does not define who I am!

-Outside of my work and volunteering, I enjoy travel and theatre (when pandemics don’t restrict us!).
+Outside of my work and volunteering, I enjoy travel and theatre.
 I am a voracious reader both of non-fiction and fiction.
 And I enjoy the company of family and friends around the world.